wlswotmd/gef/docs/SUPPORTED-MODE.md

 ## Qemu-system cooperation
 * Usage
     * Start qemu-system with the `-s` option and listen on `localhost:1234`.
+        * If you want to change the listening port, use like `-gdb tcp::9876` option.
     * Attach with `gdb-multiarch -ex 'target remote localhost:1234'`.
     * Or `gdb-multiarch -ex 'set architecture TARGET_ARCH' -ex 'target remote localhost:1234'` (for old qemu).
 * Supported architectures